laristra/flecsi/flecsi/style.md

 In this example, the *s* in *As* indicates that the parameter is plural.
 Developers should avoid verbose parameter names, opting instead to use Doxygen to document the parameter meaning (as shown above).

+## Error & Exception Handling

+Use assertions and static assertions to assert things that must be true:

+    template<size_t FD>
+    connectivity &
+    get(
+      size_t to_dim
+    )
+    {
+      static_assert(FD <= D, "invalid from dimension");
+      assert(to_dim <= D && "invalid to dimension");
+      return conns_[FD][to_dim];
+    } // get

+In this case, we can verify that the from dimension (template parameter FD) is in bounds using a static assertion.
+We need to use a dynamic assertion to check the to dimension (to_dim) since it is passed as an argument to the method.
+In both cases, the assertions must be true for the code to not be broken, i.e., if the assertion is not true, there is a bug!
+Fix it!

+Use exception handling to catch exceptional situations, i.e., when a condition for the correct functioning of the code is not met.
+An exception may be caught and the program can recover from it:

+    try {
+      type_t * t = new type_t;
+    }
+    catch(std::bad_alloc & e) {
+      // do something because the allocation failed...
+    }
+    catch(...) {
+      // default exception
+    } // try

+In many cases, exception handling should be reserved for interfaces that can be called by a developer.
+Internal interfaces should use assertions to identify bugs.

 ## Summary